zachj1582/web-week2-skillscheck/README.md

 ## Summary

+Skills Check 1 is an opportunity to check your progress in the course thus far.

 * This project consists of 4 JavaScript parts and 1 HTML/CSS mockup.
-  * The HTML/CSS module has instructions in it's README for expectations.
+  * The HTML/CSS module has instructions in it's README.
-  * The JavaScript modules have instructions and tests associated using SpecRunner that you will open in the browser.
+  * The JavaScript modules have instructions and tests associated with them.
+To check your progress, open the corresponding SpecRunner in the browser.
   * If you get stuck, move on and come back to the problem later.
 * You have the whole day to work on this and should get as far as you can.
-* Your mentors can help push you in the right direction, but the code should be your own.
+* Your mentors can help point you in the right direction, but they cannot help you write any code.
+Mentors can also help with any technical issues (computer won't start, browser won't launch, etc.).
+If you're unclear whether your issue is code related or technical, ask a mentor and they will inform you.
-* Use this as an opportunity to check your progress and work with your instructor to decide what your focus should be in the coming weeks during your evenings and weekends.

 ## Contributions